All Episodes

 Yeah, but by the way, if you come to New York, you'd actually melt.

-I now here's the thing, Sean.
+Here's the thing, Sean.

 There's a lot of people who want to get out of New York and can't afford to get out of New York, or they have a family member in New York.

-What is happening is so terrible that here in the United States, people are actually leaving where they grew up, where they want to stay because of the tyranny of the Democrats.
+What is happening is so terrible that here in the United States, people are actually leaving where they grew up, where they want to stay, because of the tyranny of the Democrats.

-It it is absolutely shocking.
+It is absolutely shocking.

-And we actually have people, I talk to them all the time who say, once they destroy the country, where are we going to go?
+And we actually have people, I talk to them all the time, who say, once they destroy the country, where are we going to go?

 He's like a brother to me.

-And he he always wants to tell me what he's working on, because he's always writing, and you gotta go to Mark's house when he's writing a book.
+And he always wants to tell me what he's working on because he's always writing.

 You've never seen anything like it in your life.

-Imagine one of the biggest rooms in your house, and every single inch that there's not even a space to walk without stepping on a massive pile of research that he has.
+And every single inch, there's not even a space to walk without stepping on a massive pile of research that he has.

 I've watched you do it over the years.

-You can't let blurt it out.
+You can't blurt it out.

-And I'm like, don't tell me, because I can't help myself.
+And I'm like, don't tell me because I can't help myself.

 I have a big mouth.